STAY AT HOME MUM VS WORKING MUM – WHO MAKES A BETTER MUM?

-A mum is a woman who gives birth to a baby and takes full responsibility of nourishing, educating and rearing the child until adulthood.
+A mum is a woman who gives birth to a baby and takes full responsibility for nourishing, educating, and rearing the child until adulthood.
 She also can be said to be a woman who is capable of providing the child’s critical need of nourishment which consists of (mental, emotional, physical, spiritual, etc.) and willing to endure the costs and challenges and all that it takes to be an ideal mum.

 Nurture – A child’s critical need; the Mum’s paramount duty

-Nurturing a child means to feed, promote growth, maintain, support, encourage, cherish and comfort the child.
-It is to educate, instruct, train and bring up a child with tender care.
+Nurturing a child means to feed, promote growth, maintain, support, encourage, cherish, and comfort the child.
+It is to educate, instruct, train, and bring up a child with tender care.

 The above-listed duties or responsibilities don’t perform themselves.
 It takes a lot than you can imagine to satisfying these obligations in the life of a child, as a mum.
 And these are delicate duties that should not be taken for granted or casually assign to someone else who is not properly trained or prepared.